Motorhoming Tips for Beginners: Essential Know How for Motorhome Life

 What to Look For When You View

-You should also arrange for the engine part of the motorhome to be inspected or checked over by a mechanic if there is no, or only limited, motorhome service history.
+You should also arrange for the engine part of the motorhome to be inspected or checked over by a mechanic if there is no, or only limited, service history.

 Use our buying a used motorhome checklist to help you on the day you view.
-It’s got a comprehensive list of everything you should be looking at, and a handy reminder of the important points above.
+It’s got a comprehensive list of everything you should be looking at and a handy reminder of the important points above.

-RELATED POST – Buying a Motorhome That’s Right for You – All You Need to Know
+RELATED POST: Buying a Motorhome That’s Right for You – All You Need to Know

 Collecting Your New Motorhome

-When you collect your new motorhome, make sure you get a thorough handover from the dealer or private seller.
 Understand how the systems work, what switch does what, where you fill your fresh water tank and how you empty waste, how the control panel(s) work, where the spare wheel and locking wheel nut are and where to locate the fuses.

-The Complete Guide for Motorhome Beginners Ebook
+The Complete Guide for Motorhome Beginners

 Other Things to Consider Before Purchase